jmorbonics/Fetcher/README.md

 # [Starter Code][github_pages]

 This repository contains basic starter code for you in Python in the [`code`](code) directory.
 The Raspberry Pi comes installed with `Python 3.11.2`.
+Documentation is hosted on the repo's [GitHub Pages][github_pages].

 ## Testing